Raveena Aurora: Musical style and songwriting

 Raveena has been described as a R&B, soul, jazz, experimental, contemporary R&B and pop singer.
 She plays the guitar and the piano.
 The subject of her songs are based on her personal experiences or from observations.
 Her lyrics refer to variety of themes, such as identity politics, sexuality, heartbreaks, hardships, and mental struggles.
 She stated that she had always found songwriting to be a form of catharsis and having music as a way to process and reflect on her experiences "saved" her.
 According to her, songwriting "happens by feeling" and the song process begins from the music then she writes the lyrics.
 Before making Shanti, she said, "I wrote hundreds and hundreds and hundreds of songs before my first project.
-Good songwriting is the heart of any person's success, so I felt like the only thing I could do is write good songs to prove myself."
+Good songwriting is the heart of any person's success, so I felt like the only thing I could do was write good songs to prove myself."

 Personal life

 Since 2020, she resides in Los Angeles.
 In 2018, Raveena came out as bisexual through her 2018 single "Temptation".
 On June 3, 2021, on Twitter, she said that she thinks that she is actually pansexual.
 She is a spiritual Sikh as she regularly reads Buddhist, Sikh and Hindu texts.
-She also focuses on meditation and mindfulness.
+She also focuses on meditation and mindfulness..
+Raveena is currently dating American music producer Tyler Cole, who is known for the collaborative album The Anxiety with Willow Smith, under which the single "Meet Me At Our Spot" became popular in 2020.
+On July 26, 2025, her mother, Reena Aurora died from cancer.

 Other ventures

 Philanthrophy

 In May 2020, during the COVID-19 pandemic, Raveena Aurora launched a fundraising initiative to support global relief efforts.
 From her platform, she sought to raise awareness and monetise for Black and Brown people communities disproportionately affected by the pandemic.
 In November 2021, Raveena started the Aurora Loving Kindness Project, a mutual aid hub providing "healing, wellness and investment".
-The Project’s first grant cycle was specifically for Black, Brown and queer musicians.
+The Project's first grant cycle was specifically for Black, Brown and queer musicians.
 The second cycle was for musicians of domestic violence, intimate partner violence and sexual assault.
 The third cycle was for musicians interested in sustainable futures through community programs such as "meditations, grants, shops for donation, non-traditional forms of trade and collaborating with other programs".